How We Define "Anglicanism"

 We have a high view of holy Communion and, like the ancient- apostolic church, we celebrate it every Sunday.

 We can naturally be casual, semi-formal, or formal.
 It all depends on the occasion.
-Weddings are usually formal, special holidays, like Christmas Eve, might be semi-formal; while our Sunday evening services are usually casual.
+Weddings are usually formal, special holidays, like Christmas Eve, might be semi-formal; while weekly worship services might be casual.

 We have an admiration and affinity with the spirituality of the ancient Celtic Church of the British Isles.